-2 Note that where money laundering and the financing of terrorism (ML/FT) is stated this also refers to proliferation.
+2 Note that where money laundering and the financing of terrorism (ML/FT) is stated this also refers to proliferation, and where Anti-money laundering and countering the financing of terrorism is stated this also refers to countering proliferation.

 3 Criminal Justice Act 1990 and Prevention of Terrorism Act 1990.